ryanmcdonough/ryanmcdonough-jekyll/_posts/2023-03-15-building-legal-tech-in-house.md

 3. **Super Security**: Law firms deal with tons of confidential info every day.
 Keeping the development in-house means you've got way more control over data security and keeping your clients' secrets safe.
 As long as you use standards, don't roll your own... please

 4. **Saving That Cash**: Sure, the initial investment might be a bit steeper, but in the long run, you'll save some serious cash.
 No more licensing fees, and you can keep improving your software without shelling out extra cash.

 However if there are incredible solutions out there with an API already available, take a look.
-Not point reinventing the wheel.
+No point in reinventing the wheel.
+You want to avoid vendor lock-in, but not hiding away from awesome tech.

 ## Challenges of Cooking Up Legal Tech Software In-House